Tennis-Nadal says Wimbledon ban on Russian and Belarusian players unfair | Sports-Games

 Tennis-Nadal says Wimbledon ban on Russian and Belarusian players unfair

-Australian Open champion Rafa Nadal has labelled the ban on Russian and Belarusian players from this year's Wimbledon over Moscow's invasion of Ukraine as unfair, saying they are not responsible for the war.
+Australian Open champion Rafa Nadal labelled the ban on Russian and Belarusian players from this year's Wimbledon over Moscow's invasion of Ukraine as unfair.
+The All England Lawn Tennis Club (AELTC) barred players from the two countries from competing at this year's grasscourt major in response to what Russia calls a "special military operation" in Ukraine.

+Australian Open champion Rafa Nadal labelled the ban on Russian and Belarusian players from this year's Wimbledon over Moscow's invasion of Ukraine as unfair.

+Britain's former world number one Andy Murray said there was no right answer on the issue.
+"I'm not sure how comfortable I'd feel if something happened to one of the players or their families (as a result of signing the form)," Murray said.

+"I don't think there's a right answer.
+I've spoken to some of the Russian players... some of the Ukrainian players.
+"I feel really bad for the players who aren't allowed to play and I get that it will seem unfair to them.
+But I also know some of the people who work at Wimbledon, and I know how difficult a position they were in."

-AELTC's decision has been condemned by both the men's and women's tours as well as several other players.
-World number one Novak Djokovic, who has also criticised the ban, said on Sunday that he had spoken to Russian players during last week's Serbia Open and it was tough for them to be excluded from the biggest tournament in the world.
+The AELTC's decision has been condemned by both the men's and women's tours as well as several other players.
+World number one Novak Djokovic, who has also criticised the ban, said on Sunday that he had spoken to Russian players during last week's Serbia Open and it was tough for them to be excluded from the tournament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)